 This 18-month, full-time program in Diagnostic Medical Sonography will provide you with first-hand clinical experience in a broad range of both routine and highly specialized ultrasound procedures — in one of the largest and most dynamic labs in the country.

 Diagnostic Medical Sonography uses high frequency sound waves to create images of the human body.
 Training includes a thorough familiarization with routine diagnostic exams as well as additional concentration in specific areas such as: high-risk obstetrics, abdominal, superficial structures imaging, gynecology, pediatrics, and neurosonology.
 Specialties also include all aspects of spectral color, power color Doppler (peripheral, cerebral, and abdominal), endocavity imaging, intraoperative, and interventional ultrasound.
-Enrolled students are eligible to take national certification examinations in several areas of Diagnostic Medical Sonography
+This program will allow you to take the national certification examinations in several areas of Diagnostic Medical Sonography

 For more information, please see our catalog.